hxu129/ms-pred-original/README.md

 2.  `python src/ms_pred/dag_pred/train_inten.py`
 3.  `python src/ms_pred/dag_pred/predict_smis.py`

-An additional notebook showcasing how to individually load models and make predictions can be found at `notebooks/iceberg_demo.ipynb`.
+An additional notebook showcasing how to individually load models and make predictions can be found at `notebooks/iceberg_2024_analy_chem/iceberg_demo.ipynb`.

+An example of how to use ICEBERG for structural elucidation campaigns can be found at ``notebooks/iceberg_2025_arxiv/iceberg_demo_pubchem_elucidation.ipynb``.

 The models were hyperoptimized using the following scripts:
 1. `run_scripts/dag_model/hyperopt_01_dag.sh`